Skip to main content

 • The reason you're taking action at all is because you're trying to reduce risk elsewhere on the project.

-• Therefore, the biggest Payoff is likely to be the one with the least Attendant Risk.
+• Therefore, the best Expected Value is likely to be the action with the least Attendant Risk.

 • So, usually this is going to be the simplest thing.